jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 # Production mode

-Production mode allows to write code specific to _production_ or _development_.
+The goal of the production mode is to have a second way to execute your code.
+With it you have 2 ways of executing your code:

+1. _default mode_
+2. _production mode_

+In _default mode_ you can do things specific to development and in _production mode_ do things specific to production.

-Example of code specific to _development_:
+Example of code specific to development:

 ```js
 import { DEV } from "#env"